 The Minimalist Drop Point knife is the latest addition to a series of Minimalist knives created for CRKT by Alan Folts out of Melbourne, Florida.
 Folts has more than 20 years of experience designing, making, and instructing others in the art and craft of knife making.
 His emphasis for the Minimalist series has been to provide an excellent, compact knife capable of cutting just about anything the user needs.

 The minimalist knives are designed for very compact, and concealable carry, yet have a tough blade and G10 grips to provide the user with a variety of uses.
 Coming with three enlarged finger grooves on the narrow handle, and a braided paracord extension at the butt of the knife, the Minimalist knives are designed for the first three fingers to grab the handle, while the fourth finger wraps around the paracord.

 Typically I would not advocate a short-handled knife for police work, however, the addition of the paracord and the generally small size of the Minimalist should not cause a grip problem for specific purposes.
 The overall design provides several carry options I believe would be suited to patrol or special duty police work.
 More on those later.

 The blade comes with a moderate serration along the spine of the blade from the back of the blade to the first part of the grip.
 This is for added grip texture where the thumb is intended to be placed during use.

-The G10 handles are proven to be extremely durable scales, that will endure the elements, and many other abuses heavy use can bring.
+The G10 handles are proven to be extremely durable scales, that will endure the elements, and many other cases of abuse heavy use can bring.
 The G10 grips are attached to the full tang blade by two TORX head screws on each side.
-The black handles match the black stonewashed blade, and black glass-reinforced nylon sheath.
+The black handles match the black stonewashed blade and black glass-reinforced nylon sheath.

 - Blade Material: 5Cr15Mov